luis-garza/deployment-strategies/02-rolling-update/readme.md

 Opening in existing browser session.
 ```

-Open another terminal in leave it watching the deployed resources:
+Open another terminal in leave it watching the deployed resources, note that `watch` is a bash command:

 ```bash
 $ watch --interval 1 kubectl get deployments,replicasets,pod --output wide